mumubebe/Colonel-Blotto/README.md

 # Colonel-Blotto
-Colonel Blotto-solver using Counterfactual regret minimization
+Solver for the game Colonel Blotto using a regret minimization-algorithm

 <br>
 Settings: